Massachusetts lawmakers OK sweeping abortion access bill - NewsBreak

 A unique Texas law banning most abortions after about six weeks is enforceable through lawsuits filed by private citizens against doctors or anyone who helps a woman obtain an abortion.

-Another item in the Massachusetts bill addresses the question of permitting an abortion for a pregnancy the has lasted 24 weeks or longer.
+Another item in the Massachusetts bill addresses the question of permitting an abortion for a pregnancy that has lasted 24 weeks or longer.

 Under the bill, the abortion would be allowed if, in the best medical judgment of a physician, it is: "(1) necessary to preserve the life of the patient; (2) necessary to preserve the patient's physical or mental health; (3) warranted because of a lethal fetal anomaly or diagnosis; or (4) warranted because of a grave fetal diagnosis that indicates that the fetus is incompatible with sustained life outside of the uterus without extraordinary medical interventions."